keu/docs/guides/error-notifications-in-airflow.md

 ## Email notifications

 Email notifications are a native Airflow feature.
 The `email_on_failure` and `email_on_retry` parameters can be set to `True` either at the DAG level or task level to send emails when tasks fail or retry.
 The `email` parameter can be used to specify which email(s) you want to receive the notification.
-If you want to receive email alerts for all DAG failures and retries, you define default arguments similar to this example:
+If you want to receive email notifications for all DAG failures and retries, you define default arguments similar to this example:

 ```python
 from datetime import datetime, timedelta